lakshmi-intechcode/jng_instr_folder/4_mvc_sql/w02_d03/README.md

 | Mugatu                 | Zoolander        | 2001 |
 | Chazz Michael Michaels | The Campaign     | 2007 |

-* Run SELECT * FROM to see all the movies in the tomcrud database
+* Run SELECT * FROM to see all the movies in the william table

 ---